alacritythief/CoastCast/README.md

 Using the CoastCast API:
 ------------------------

 Each JSON route is at `bgcolor/json`.
-Each will send back the latest 100 reports.
+Each will send back the latest 100 reports for that specified BG.
 Available routes:
 * `http://localhost:3000/red/json`
 * `http://localhost:3000/green/json`
 * `http://localhost:3000/blue/json`